Where to watch The Last of Us TV show in the UK

 Watch ‘The Last of Us’ on Now TV

-When will ‘The Last of Us’ episode 5 come out in the UK?
+When will ‘The Last of Us’ episode six come out in the UK?

-If you’ve just finished the fourth episode of The Last of Us, Please Hold My Hand, and are desperate to watch the next instalment, you might be able to watch it early this week.
+If you’ve just finished episode five (Endure and Survive) of The Last of Us, and are desperate to watch the next instalment, you’ll have to wait until Monday 20 February.

-HBO has announced that episode five will broadcast on HBO Max this Friday, potentially due to the Super Bowl being on this Sunday.
-Sky has not yet confirmed whether it will also air early.

-For now, presume that the fifth episode of The Last of Us will air on Monday 13 February at 2am or 9pm GMT.
+While episode five was broadcast on Saturday last week, the show will return to its normal Monday slot from episode six onwards.
+The Last of Us episode six is titled Kin.
+In the trailer, we see Joel finally reuniting with his brother Tommy.

 How many episodes of ‘The Last of Us’ are there?